WilferSalas/search-engine-api/README.md

 # Installation:

-Open a console (terminal) and create the **Search Engine API**'s containers.
-Once containers are created, follow this instructions
+Open a console (terminal) and create the **Search Engine API**'s folder.
+Once folder is created, follow this instructions

 ```bash
 # Clone project